U.S. says to withdraw from arms control treaty in six months

 The United States would reconsider its withdrawal if Russia, which denies violating the treaty, came into compliance with the agreement, which bans both nations from stationing short- and intermediate-range land-based missiles in Europe.

-U.S. Secretary of State Mike Pompeo, in announcing the move, said the United States would cease complying with the treaty starting Saturday, when a senior U.S. official also told reporters Washington will formally inform Moscow of its intent to withdraw.
+Announcing the move, U.S. Secretary of State Mike Pompeo said the United States would cease to regard itself as being bound by the treaty starting Saturday, when a senior U.S. official told reporters Washington will formally inform Moscow of its intent to withdraw.

 The announcement may aim to pressure Russia to come to terms during the next six months but it also raised fears of a new U.S.-Russian nuclear arms race in Europe as well as one between the United States and China in Asia.